PennVR/three-js-davinhazard/README.md

 #Other difficulties

 I spent a disproportionate amount of time trying to configure the VR settings.
 I was surprised to encounter so much difficulty with this, as I followed multiple examples with no luck.
 I wish that I could have spent more time fine-tuning the visuals and fireworks effects.

+It would have been nice to have a basic code skeleton or more explicit instructions, at least for setting up the VR.